-The demos all look effortless: a chipper assistant files a ticket, books a meeting, swaps a variant.
-Behind the curtain, though, most production pain is boring—wrong document ranked first, a settings page that matches the words but not the job, a shopping flow that retrieves "laptop bag" when the user meant "return label."
+The demos all look effortless: a chipper assistant compares two jackets, checks inventory, swaps a variant.
+Behind the curtain, though, most production pain is boring—wrong SKU ranked first, a category page that matches the words but not the job, a shopping flow that retrieves "laptop bag" when the shopper meant "13 inch sleeve."
 Agents magnify those mistakes because they act faster than a human scanning ten blue links.

-Search is how an agent pulls in fresh, site-specific ground truth: SKUs, policies, feature flags, ticket history.
-Intent understanding is how it decides whether "cancel" is billing, retention, or a mistaken tap in a cramped mobile keyboard.
+Search is how an agent pulls in fresh, site-specific ground truth: SKUs, inventory, reviews, variant data, and merchandising rules.
+Intent understanding is how it decides whether "waterproof" means boots, jackets, or camping gear.
 Retrieval without intent is a confident wrong answer; intent without retrieval is confident hallucination.
 You need both wired together before the UI stops feeling like a slot machine.

 Modern agents do not just need access to data.
 They need a reliable way to retrieve the right context and rank the right action from messy human language.

-That is why we treat the search bar (and anything shaped like one: command palette, copilot field, inline "ask anything") as part of the agent stack, not a legacy widget.
+That is why we treat the storefront search bar—and copilot fields on commerce sites—as part of the agent stack, not a legacy widget.
 What we ship in SuggestAPI assumes suggestions are structured enough for software to act on, not just strings for a human to read—otherwise your model is doing improv on top of a brittle keyword list.

 Agents Are Only as Good as Their Ground Truth